anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 # Requirements Discussion and Mapping to Solution-Elements {#req-sol}

-Based on the intended target environment described in {{sup-env}} and the motivated application examples described in {{app-examples}} the following base requirements are derived to support the communication between a pledge and a registrar via a registrar-agent.
+Based on the intended target environment described in {{sup-env}} and the application examples described in {{app-examples}} the following requirements are derived to support bootstrapping of pledges in responder mode (acting as server).

+* To facilitate the communication between a pledge in responder mode and registrar, additional functionality is needed either on the registrar (if the registrar needs to interact with pledge in responder mode directly) or as a stand-alone component.
+  This component acts as an agent of the registrar to trigger the pledge to generate request objects for voucher and enrollment.
+These voucher an enrollment request objects are than to be provided by the so called registrar-agent to the registrar.
+  This requires the definition of endpoints on the pledge.

+* The communication between the registrar-agent and the pledge MUST not rely on transport layer security (TLS) to support also other technology stacks (e.g., BTLE).
+  Therefore authenticated self-contained objects are required.

+* The registrar-agent must be authenticated by the registrar as a component, acting on behalf of the registrar.
+  In addition the registrar must be able to verify, which registrar-agent was in direct contact with the pledge.

+* The pledge cannot get the assertion with value "proximity" in the voucher, as it was not in direct contact with the registrar for bootstrapping.
+  Therefore the "agent-proximity" assertion value is necessary for distinguishing assertions the MASA can state.

-At least the following properties are required by the voucher handling and the enrollment:
+At least the following properties are required for the voucher and enrollment objects:

-* Proof of Possession (POP): proves that an entity possesses and controls the private key corresponding to the public key contained in the certification request, typically by adding a signature using the private key.

-* Proof of Identity (POI): provides data-origin authentication of a data object, e.g., a certificate request, utilizing an existing IDevID.
+* Proof of Identity (POI): provides data-origin authentication of a data object, e.g., a voucher request or an enrollment request, utilizing an existing IDevID.
   Certificate updates may utilize the certificate that is to be updated.

+* Proof of Possession (POP): proves that an entity possesses and controls the private key corresponding to the public key contained in the  certification request, typically by adding a signature using the private key to the enrollment request object.

-Solution examples based on existing technology are provided with the focus on existing IETF documents:
+Solution examples based on existing technology are provided with the focus on existing IETF RFCs:

 * Voucher request and response objects as used in {{RFC8995}} already provide both, POP and POI, through a digital signature to protect the integrity of the voucher object, while the corresponding signing certificate contains the identity of the signer.

 * Certification request objects: Certification requests are data structures containing the information from a requester for a CA to create a certificate.
-  The certification request format in BRSKI utilizes PKCS#10 {{RFC2986}}.
+  The certification request format in BRSKI is PKCS#10 {{RFC2986}}.
-  Here, the structure is signed to ensure integrity protection and proof of possession of the private key of the requester that corresponds to the contained public key.
+  In PKCS#10, the structure is signed to ensure integrity protection and proof of possession of the private key of the requester that corresponds to the contained public key.
   In the application examples, this POP alone is not sufficient.
 POI is also required for the certification request object and therefore needs to be additionally bound to the existing credential of the pledge (IDevID).
   This binding supports the authorization decision for the certification request through a proof of identity (POI).
-  The binding of data origin authentication or POI to the certification request may be delegated to the protocol used for certificate management or it may be provided directly by the certification request object.
+  The binding of data origin authentication or POI to the certification request may be provided directly by the certification request object.
-  While BRSKI uses the binding to TLS, BRSKI-PRM aims at an additional signature of the PCKS#10 object using the existing credential on the pledge (IDevID).
-This supports independence from the selected transport.
+  While BRSKI uses the binding to TLS, BRSKI-PRM aims at an additional signature of the PCKS#10 object using existing credentials on the pledge (IDevID).
+This ensures independence of the selected transport.

 # Architectural Overview and Communication Exchanges {#architecture}

-For BRSKI with pledge in responder mode, the base system architecture defined in BRSKI {{RFC8995}} is enhanced to facilitate the new use case.
+For BRSKI with pledge in responder mode, the base system architecture defined in BRSKI {{RFC8995}} is enhanced to facilitate the new use cases.
 The pledge-responder-mode allows delegated bootstrapping using a registrar-agent instead of a direct connection between the pledge and the domain registrar.
 The communication model between registrar-agent and pledge in this document assumes that the pledge is acting as server and responds to requests.